 - Get your dog or cat microchipped.
 If your pet isn’t chipped yet, ask your vet to implant an ISO standard chip.
 Microchipped dogs are 2.4 times more likely to make it out of a shelter and back home, and chipped cats are a whopping 21.4 times more likely to make it home!

-- Register your pet’s microchip number in a free Found Animals Registry.
-That’s right, free.
+- Register your pet’s microchip number in a microchip registry.
 Outdated information will make it hard for a shelter to track you down, delay or prevent your pet’s return home.

 2) Make a Date with My Vet